ByNoMeans/Bash-Prompt/README.md

 An informative, clean, and simple alternative to the traditional Git-Bash for Windows prompt.

 ## Installation
 Copy the contents of `bash.bashrc` and `~.bash_aliases` (create if not yet existing) to your `/Program Files/Git/etc/bash.bashrc` and `~/.bash_aliases` files.
 The prompt looks the best in "dracula" theme, set by "Terminal Title Bar" >> "Options" >> "Theme."
-Change the terminal transparency to Low/Medium for optimum aesthetic.
+Change the terminal transparency to Low/Medium for optimum aesthetic in this tab as well.

 ## Aliases